cavis/blamestamp/README.md

 And if you don't like the default association names, you can define those too:

     blameable :cre_user => :inventor, :upd_user => :hacker

+If you're concerned about data validation, you can make sure errors are raised if a record is ever saved with a blank `blame_cre_by`:

+    blameable :required => true

 Finally, you can cascade modifications from a `blameable` model to one of its associations.
 Whenever a record of the `blameable` class is inserted, updated, or deleted, the `upd_at`/`upd_by` columns on the associated record will be updated.
 For example: